Solar panels are becoming increasingly popular, and you will find many more of them installed on caravans than you would just 10 or 15 years ago.

-We’ve reviewed the best caravan solar panels and the features that you need to consider to make sure you make the right purchasing decision.
+In this guide, we’ve reviewed the best caravan solar panels and the features that you need to consider when investing in this popular step towards self-sufficiency on the road.

 Photonic Universe 160W Monocrystalline Solar Panel

 The solar panels have monocrystalline solar cells which are not only long-lasting but also durable due to its sealed aluminium frame so it’ll last many years even with consistent use.
-The waterproof design means that it can be used in all weather conditions even in the UK where it can be very unpredictable.
+The waterproof design means that it can be used in all weather conditions, even in the UK where the forecast can be somewhat… unpredictable!

 Supplied with the panel is a 5-metre solar cable which is still fully operational in at high roof temperatures.